compleasy/compleasy/docs/configuration/environment-variables.md

 This is the endpoint used for accessing the web management interface.
 It should point to your nginx reverse proxy or direct Django server for admin access.

-In the enrollment workflow, `TRIKUSEC_URL` is used for:
+In the enrollment workflow, `TRIKUSEC_URL` is only used for authenticated admin interactions (no device traffic).
-- Downloading `enroll.sh` script
-- Downloading lynis custom profile

 ### TRIKUSEC_LYNIS_API_URL